uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 Seed length and allowed hamming distance both have an impact on the final results.
 Even with long seeds, unwanted results can occur if the hamming distances are set too high.
 As a general recommendation, we advise clustering the simulated receptors in case the exact presence of motifs is required for your study.

-.. list-table:: Motifs of the 10 largest clusters in the simulated TCRs with large seeds
+.. list-table:: Table 4: Motifs of the 10 largest clusters in the simulated TCRs with large seeds
   :header-rows: 1

   * - CDR3 Motif